Florence Nightingale Faculty of Nursing and Midwifery: History

 Inspired by Florence Nightingale and her nurses' work during the Crimean War, a fund was set up in 1855 by members of the public to raise money for her work.
 By June 1856, £44,039 (equivalent to over £4.26 million in 2016) was raised.
 Nightingale decided to use the money to set up a training school at St Thomas' Hospital.
 The first nurses began their training on 9 July 1860.
 Graduates of the school used to be called 'Nightingales'.

 When Nightingale's school for nurses was initially set up, under the direction of Mrs Wardroper, the hospital matron, the students had a typical training period lasting a year.
 Students normally lived in-house; whilst having their own private rooms, a common room for lounge or socials was provided in the hospital's special area.
 The students attended their classes/patients at St. Thomas' Hospital.
 Around twenty to thirty students were accepted in a year, whose probationary period fall under two classifications.
 A common class woman who serves as student, upon completion, would receive a certain small amount of money plus a placement in a home or institution.
 An upper-class woman or 'Lady', on the other hand, would have completed some education and would be given the opportunity to assist in the school.
 Uniforms were provided at any case, and they would be under the charge of a matron (and an assistant).
 Upon graduation, they would be given a chance to visit Florence Nightingale in her South Street apartment, a momentous occasion for few people to meet her in person, especially since Nightingale's profile has been made well-known nationwide after the Crimean War.
 Nightingale kept extensive notes on all the students in the school, including their 'character'.
 She placed particular importance upon character; should there be any issue about 'character', the 'certification' of a nurse would be opposed.

-Between 1860 and 1903 the school certified 1,907 nurses as having had one year's training.
-Many of the trainees went on to be matrons or superintendents of nursing.